-4.2 Operation Characteristics
+155 4.2 Operation Characteristics

-At steady-state without constraints it is optimal for the multi-rotor to be aligned with the wind.
+At steady-state without constraints it is optimal for the multirotor to be aligned with the wind.
 The inflow model predicts no interactions in this case, making the DMPPT optimal.
 This is indeed verified by comparing the results from the DMPPT to the numerically optimal solution by solving (13).

-Figure 7 and Fig. 8 show the powers and thrusts for the unconstrained case with an ambient wind speed of 9 ms^{-1} at the array center.
+Figure 7 and Fig. 8 show the powers and thrusts for the unconstrained case with a wind strength of $9 \text{ ms}^{-1}$ at the array center.
 The effect of the wind shear is clear, as both the thrust and power increase with height.